Top Results

 Board Director

-As an accomplished executive in the private sector and with state and local governments, Mr. Miller brings decades of experience to his role as Board of Director.
-Miller served with the subscriber group that organized and chartered Civic FCU and served as Vice Chairman of the inaugural Board.
+As an accomplished executive in the private sector, the fire industry, and within state and local governments, Miller brings decades of experience to his role on the Board of Directors.

 Paul Miller